zjrohrbach/markdown-wkshts/Honors-Agenda.md

 Objectives
 ------------
-- Be able to solve Multi-Body Dynamics Problems
+- Be able to explain the factors that affect the friction force.

 Agenda
 ---------